vlcn-io/materialite/demos/react/walkthrough/walkthrough.md

 ![filter ui](./filter.png)

-So each row is a key of `Task` and the currently set value to filter that key by.
+Each row is a key of `Task` and the value to filter that key by.

 The set of filters returned by the DB is then used to populate the filter UI.